mrdja026/gemini-key-agent/ARCHITECTURE.md

 *   **Load Balancing**: We assume an L7 Load Balancer (Istio/Linkerd) will be present in Production to handle gRPC persistent connections.

 ### Assumption: Statelessness
 *   The **TS Domain Service** is strictly stateless.
 All "Memory" must be passed in (via Request History) or retrieved from a fast L2 Cache (Redis) by the Service itself.
+Or it will have a different call to Gemini with Context Cache on (out of scope)

 ### Assumption: Cache Coherence
 *   We rely on **Write-Through** caching.
 The DB is the archive; Redis is the source of truth for active sessions.
-We accept the risk of cache invalidation bugs during the prototype phase.
+We accept the risk of cache invalidation bugs during the prototype phase. - DB is the ultimate archive, **Inser chosen cache impl for active session** - decide later.